A Woman to Remember

 A Woman to Remember is a soap opera which ran on the DuMont Television Network from February 21 to July 15, 1949.
 The show began on February 21 as a daytime series at 3 pm ET.
-However, starting May 2, the show aired Monday through Friday from 7:30 to 7:45 pm ET.
+However, starting May 2, the show moved to nighttime, airing Monday through Friday from 7:30 to 7:45 pm ET.

 John Haggart was the writer, and Bob Steel was the director.
 The 7:30 pm version of the show followed Captain Video and His Video Rangers and had no sponsor.

 The series is believed to be lost.

 Synopsis

 The soap opera featured a story within a story.
 Set in a radio studio, it had actors portraying the director, technicians, and other personnel of inner soap opera.
 The director's replacing a regular actor with a detested new actor led to conflicts within the company.

 Cast and characters

 The main focus of A Woman to Remember was the backstage drama of a radio serial.
 Radio soap opera star Christine Baker (Patricia Wheel) was the central heroine who had to spend much of her time dealing with malicious Carol Winstead (Joan Catlin), who fought against her both at work and in Christine's relationship with Steve Hammond (John Raby).
 Other characters included Christine's actress pal Bessie Thatcher (Ruth McDevitt) and sound man Charley Anderson (Frankie Thomas).
 Thomas would later star in popular series Tom Corbett, Space Cadet.
 His mother, Mona Bruns (who appeared on many soaps), had a small part on the show and described the backstage atmosphere as very hectic.